BrandEmbassy/slim-nette-extension/README.md

                                 - App\UsuallyRequestDataValidationMiddleware # second in row
                                 - App\SomeAuthMiddleware # this one is called first

+        afterRouteMiddlewares:
+            # this is called for each route, after the route middlewares
+            - App\SomeAfterRequestMiddleware

         beforeRouteMiddlewares:
             # this is called for each route, before route middlewares
             - App\SomeBeforeRequestMiddleware